M. Rajesh: Criticism

-Rajesh's films have been heavily criticized for seemingly glorifying stalking, drinking and degrading women.
+Rajesh's films have been heavily criticised for seemingly glorifying stalking, drinking and degrading women.
 Ashutosh Mohan wrote for Film Companion that Rajesh's initial films appeared harmless: "Why shouldn't wastrels get the good girls?
 It stopped being funny from All in All Azhaguraja, when it became clear that misogyny, more than comedy, was really Rajesh's thing".
 Mohan felt the lead characters in Rajesh's films are "paragons of unproductivity" and excel in stalking, "which somehow seems to help them get girls who are otherwise sensible and independent" and lamented that these characterestics may have influenced the lead characters in films not directed by Rajesh, such as Varuthapadatha Valibar Sangam (2013), Idhu Kathirvelan Kadhal (2014) and Nannbenda (2015).
 Though Rajesh initially said Mr. Local would not feature any drinking or smoking scene, the film received criticism because of its toxic treatment of the female lead character, body shaming, shaming of transgender people and glorifying other activities not considered socially proper.

 Personal life

 Rajesh is married to Shakthi, whom he met while working as an assistant under Chandrashekhar.
-Rajesh's father died in 2010.